FNICKE/Medical-Recommendation/README.md

  - SciPy: Advanced statistical analysis and optimization techniques.
  - Scikit-learn: For building and training machine learning models.
  - Flask: A lightweight web framework for creating the user interface.

+## Usage
+- Start the application and navigate to the web interface (if applicable).
+- Input symptoms and relevant medical details.
+- Receive personalized recommendations for treatment, diet, and workouts.
+- Provide feedback to help improve the system.